CLAMCAM

 2020 - Present

+For a time, I used no cameras at all.
+I made pictures only at night, wading into rivers and bays with silver gelatin paper and color film.
+The images are a product of the land, moonlight and my facilitating hands.
 I feel like a translator: I introduce the water and surrounding flora to man-made, light sensitive surfaces.
 The land intuitively impresses her own subjectivities upon them.
 I return to my human community triumphant with photographic evidence that the Earth is alive and constantly creating; the pictures are a starting point for deeper understanding between viewer and landform.

 This concept of creating photographs with the land has evolved into working with site-specific natural materials to form pinhole camera apparatuses.
 In 2020, I frequented Mussachuck Beach in Rhode Island.
 I gathered empty shells of quahogs, the native clam, from the shore and transformed each shell into its own light-tight environment.
 Loaded with 35 millimeter color film, I returned each quahog to the sand and opened their apertures to Mussachuck sunsets.
 Through the resulting photographs, we see what the clams see.